slub/kitodo-production-docker/kitodo/README.md

    * [Multi compose project](#multi-compose-project)
  * [Makefile](#makefile)

 With the docker image provided, Kitodo.Production can be started in no time at all.
 A MySQL/MariaDB database and ElasticSearch must be present to start the application.
-There is also a docker-compose file for a quick start.
+There is also a Docker Compose file for a quick start.

 ## Prerequisites